AhmeddEmad7/BankingSystem/README.md

-# BankingSystem
+# Banking System
-A simple GUI banking system program
+A simple GUI banking system program based on OOP concepts Project is created using Eclipse working space with Java programming language